TeamWanari/Spring-Multi-SQL-DB-Example/README.md

       password: spring-multidb-prod
 ```
 Liquibase will insert the initial data for you when the application starts.
-You can try it out for example with [Postman](https://www.getpostman.com/) for example, you can find the API [here](https://www.getpostman.com/collections/20a76f234b589856c005)
+You can try it out for example with [Postman](https://www.getpostman.com/) by calling the [API](https://www.getpostman.com/collections/20a76f234b589856c005)